westluke/russet/README.md

 **Russet** is a single-player, terminal-based implementation of the *SET* card game, written in Rust.
 I really love the game but haven't found a great way to play it when I don't have the cards on-hand - this project is my solution.

-It should be able to run on any terminal emulator supported by the [crossterm crate] (https://github.com/crossterm-rs/crossterm).
+It should be able to run on any terminal emulator supported by the [crossterm crate](https://github.com/crossterm-rs/crossterm).

 Cards can be selected by clicking on them or pressing the corresponding keys from the QWERTY, ASDFGH, and ZXCVBN rows.